 In the summer of 1953 Foster gave a room at the hotel to a blind 22-year-old from Florida who couldn’t afford to pay.
 Ray Charles had just cut “Mess Around” for Atlantic Records, but it sold modestly and he was playing one-nighters around the South, earning just enough to feed his heroin addiction.
 “The people [in New Orleans] took me in,” Charles told author Peter Guralnick—he’d spend much of the rest of the year based at Foster’s.
 Every day he walked unassisted to the Dew Drop for red beans and rice, using the sound from his hard-heeled shoes on the pavement to sense his surroundings, “just like a bat.”

-In October of 53 the Dew Drop’s owner, Frank Painia, recruited Charles to arrange some songs for a recording session at J&M Studio with Guitar Slim.
+In October the Dew Drop’s owner, Frank Painia, recruited Charles to arrange some songs for a recording session at J&M Studio with Guitar Slim.
 Slim’s frenetic style didn’t transfer easily into the studio: among other issues, he kept roaming away from the microphone.
 Charles took control of the session, and can be heard shouting “Yeah!” at the end of “The Things That I Used To Do,” knowing they finally nailed the song after a grueling day of failed takes.
 The record was a smash, and became a blues standard.
 Guralnick and others have speculated that Slim’s “preacherlike” vocals, and the gospel music Charles listened to on the radio at Foster’s every Sunday, helped Charles find his own voice as an artist around this time.

 The club in Foster’s Hotel continued to host a mix of local and touring talent for the next several years.
 Ed Blackwell, a future AFO Records artist whom the New York Times would refer to as “one of the most important drummers in jazz,” played a regular weekend gig here in 1957.
 When it wrapped he’d head to a 6 a.m. jam session in the French Quarter, where modern jazz enthusiasts gathered after finishing their R&B gigs.
 That year, when a dragnet at Foster’s resulted in the arrest of famous bluesman Lowell Fulson, Foster told police he was out of the game: he’d leased the club and stuck to managing his hotel.